Department of Mathematics and Statistics

 Introduction to the basic techniques of writing proofs and to fundamental ideas used throughout mathematics.
 Topics covered include formal logic, proof by contradiction, set theory, mathematical induction and recursion, relations and congruence, functions.
 Offered every Fall and Spring)

-Prerequisite(s): (1 Course from MATH 142-4999 or Math Waiver per Advisor with a minimum score of 1510)
+Prerequisite(s): (MATH 1510, Math Waiver per Advisor with a minimum score of 1510, or SLUMP with a minimum score of 1520)

 MATH 2690 - Mathematical Problem Solving